Pennsylvania Route 711: Indiana County

 The route continues with PA 56 for a short distance to the village of Robindale Heights, where PA 56 splits from the route, and PA 711 heads east.
 It continues east to the village of Cramer, where the route terminates at PA 403.

 History

 PA 711 has a long history of changes and news along its route.
 The route was first signed in 1928, but construction along the route did not get completed until the early 1930s.
-In the 1950s, the routes southern terminus was moved from Pleasant Grove to PA 71 at the intersection at I-70 in the town of Belle Vernon.
+In the 1950s, the route's southern terminus was moved from Pleasant Grove to PA 71 at the intersection at I-70 in the borough of Belle Vernon.
 In the 1960s, the southern terminus was moved yet again to its current location.

 Major intersections

 PA 711 Truck

 Pennsylvania Route 711 Truck (PA 711 Truck) is a 3 mi truck route located in Fayette County.
 The route begins at US 119, PA 201, and PA 711 west of Connellsville and follows US 119 around the northwestern edge of the city on Memorial Boulevard to Crawford Avenue Extension.
 Here, PA 711 Truck turns southward and follows the extension and Crawford Avenue back to PA 711 in the eastern portion of Connellsville.